 Talk about versatility.
-Since ancient times, rosemary has been used for a number of both culinary and medicinal purposes and even religious ceremonies.
+Since ancient times, rosemary has been used for various culinary and medicinal purposes and even religious ceremonies.
 The Morning Callnotes that the Greeks and Romans believed that Rosemary would improve memory.
 As a result, they wove twigs into their hair to help improve their minds.
-A research study involving 28 older adults found that a consumption of a low dose, but not a higher dose, of dried Rosemary powder, was associated with significantly improved memory speed.
+A research study involving 28 older adults found that consumption of a low dose, but not a higher dose, of dried Rosemary powder was associated with significantly improved memory speed.

-Rosemary Essential Oil has a number of skin benefits, as well, and so is used in skin care cleansers, soaps, face masks, toners and creams.
-It contains a wide array of nutrients, including iron, calcium and vitamin B6, which is important for healthy hair and skin.
-Also, the antioxidants in Rosemary Essential Oil help prevent skin damage and maximize skin tone by combatting free radicals.
+Rosemary Essential Oil has several skin benefits, as well, and so is used in skincare cleansers, soaps, face masks, toners, and creams.
+It contains a wide array of nutrients, including iron, calcium, and vitamin B6, which is important for healthy hair and skin.
+The antioxidants in Rosemary Essential Oil help prevent skin damage and maximize skin tone by combatting free radicals.

 BIOTONE products featuring rosemary

 Rosemary essential oil is one of the key ingredients in several BIOTONE offerings, including:

 Polar Lotion: A new therapeutic lotion that brings long-lasting, deep-cooling relief to massage.
 Fast-penetrating, it immediately quiets aching, inflamed, or sore areas to bring overall comfort.

 Herbal Select Foot Therapy Massage Lotion: This cooling, energizing, skin-softening formula treats tired, sore feet.
 It soothes even the most overworked feet.
 Botanicals of cooling Peppermint eases burning; Rosemary stimulates circulation, Bay Laurel helps inhibit bacteria, and Lemon Peel adds healing comfort.
 It also contains softening agents to moisturize rough, callused skin.